SalomePlatform/yacs/doc/using.rst

 an application programming interface (API) in Python (see :ref:`schemapy`).
 In this phase, chaining of components is defined with the associated dataflows.

+Many examples of YACS schemas are installed with SALOME.
+They can be found in the directory SALOME_APPLICATION/share/salome/yacssample (SALOME_APPLICATION is the path where SALOME application is installed).

 The calculation scheme can be executed from the graphic tool (see :ref:`execution`), but also in console mode (see :ref:`execxml`), or by using the Python interface (see :ref:`execpy`).